Root Canal|Milton Keynes

 Root canal treatment is also called Endodontics and is needed when the pulp inside your tooth becomes infected through tooth decay or damaged by an injury to your mouth.
 Infection can spread through the root canal system, which can eventually lead to abscesses which can cause a great deal of pain and discomfort.
-If the root canal treatment is not carried out, the tooth may need to be surgically extracted.
+If the root canal treatment is not carried out, the tooth may need a tooth extracted.

-Treatment may be also necessary prior to crowning a tooth.
+Treatment may be also necessary prior to dental crowns.
 Endodontics involve the removal of the pulp tissue of a tooth when it becomes inflamed or infected.

 Debris within the canals are removed and the canals are thoroughly cleaned and disinfected prior to being filled and sealed with a root filling.
-The tooth is then restored back to its normal shape with a permanent filling or a crown.
+The tooth is then restored back to its normal shape with permanent composite fillings or dental crowns.

 Frequently Asked Questions